 1. Current use of oral anticoagulants with INR > 1.7 or PT > 15 seconds

-2. Use of heparin within 48 hours preceding onset of stroke AND prolonged aPTT at time presentation
+2. Use of blood thinner within 48 hours preceding onset of stroke AND prolonged aPTT at time presentation

 3. Platelets <100,000

 4. Internal hemorrhage (GI hemorrhage, urinary tract haemorrhage) < 3 weeks